Hazardous Materials Management

 Chemically Contaminated Glass Waste

-Dispose of chemically contaminated glass waste through RMS in the appropriately labeled white 20 litre plastic buckets supplied by RMS.
+Dispose of chemically contaminated glass waste through HSE in the appropriately labeled white 20 litre plastic buckets supplied by HSE.
 If it is possible to decontaminate the glass waste then this is preferred.

 - Rinse glass and appropriately dispose of rinse water